 We were taking a black cab tour of Belfast to see some of the Peace Walls or Peace Lines put up to separate the Catholic and Protestant communities during the Troubles, stopping off at some of the murals that mark infamous historic events.

 This is sometimes called Dark Tourism, but we felt that we were informing ourselves one up from watching a TV documentary or feeding off memory alone.
 We were touring parts of Belfast the same day that President Clinton (and the remaining signatories to The Good Friday Agreement) were in town to mark its 20th anniversary, some coincidence.
 Our driver, Danny, did not just stay in the driver’s seat and give us a drive-by commentary.
-He often climbed into the back, armed with newspaper cuttings, photos and the like, and helped us put what we were seeing into some sort of context.
+He often pulled over and climbed into the back, armed with newspaper cuttings, photos and the like, and helped us put what we were seeing into some sort of context.
 We started in Protestant areas of the city before visiting Catholic areas.
 Danny was brim-full of information and was passionate throughout.
 He may have been impartial but were we qualified to tell?
 “It’s no longer just about religion”, he said.
 “It’s about identity.”
 He was hoping that some of what he was imparting would be new to us because it never made it to the mainland in the media at the time.
 Please debate.

 The murals are relatively well-known to mainland Brits, the stories behind them perhaps less so.
 We drove past or stopped at just a small proportion of Belfast’s total.